Scuba cylinder valve: Plain valves

-The most commonly used cylinder valve type is the single outlet plain valve, sometimes known as a "K" valve, which allows connection of a single regulator, and has no reserve function.
+The most commonly used cylinder valve type is the single outlet plain valve, sometimes known as a "K-valve", which allows connection of a single regulator, and has no reserve function.
 It simply opens to allow gas flow, or closes to shut it off.
 Several configurations are used, with options of DIN or A-clamp connection, and vertical or transverse spindle arrangements.

+Pillar valve

+A pillar valve was originally a plain valve with a spindle in line with the cylinder thread axis, and the valve knob or handwheel at the end.
+The cylinder connection was originally taper thread, and the valves used on many industrial cylinders is a more robust version of this design.
+The valve is relatively long.

 Reserve valves

 Until the 1970s, when submersible pressure gauges on regulators came into common use, diving cylinders often used a mechanical reserve mechanism to indicate to the diver that the cylinder was nearly empty.
 The gas supply was automatically cut-off by a spring loaded valve when the gas pressure reached the reserve pressure.
 To release the reserve, the diver pulled down on a rod that ran along the side of the cylinder and which activated a lever to open a bypass valve.
 The diver would then finish the dive before the reserve was consumed.
 The reserve could be adjusted by spring stiffness, typically 300 psifor a single cylinder, but for twin sets 500 psi and triple sets 700 psi.
 On occasion, divers would inadvertently trigger the mechanism while donning gear or performing a movement underwater and, not realizing that the reserve had already been accessed, could find themselves out of air at depth with no warning whatsoever.
 These valves became known as "J-valves" from being item "J" in one of the first scuba equipment manufacturer catalogs.
 The standard non-reserve yoke valve at the time was item "K", and is often still referred to as a "K-valve".
 J-valves are still occasionally used by professional divers in zero visibility, where the submersible pressure gauge (SPG) can not be read.
 While the recreational diving industry has largely discontinued support and sales of the J-valve, the US Department of Defense, the US Navy, NOAA (the National Oceanographic and Atmospheric Administration) and OSHA (the national Occupational Health and Safety Administration) all still allow or recommend the use of J-valves as an alternative to a bailout cylinder or as an alternative to a submersible pressure gauge.
 They are generally not available through recreational dive shops, but are still available from some manufacturers.
 They can be significantly more expensive than K-valves from the same manufacturer.